 The second floor is designated gender neutral.
 This means that any students who choose each other as roommates may room together.
 This building features a student kitchen and some of the best views on campus.
 For these reasons, most of the residents are typically upper-class students, but some incoming students are assigned there depending on availability.

 Senators is located just down the hill from Governors.
 Students like that it is somewhat removed from the hustle and bustle of campus and that it is close to SHAPE and the Visual Arts Center.
 The building has double, single and triple rooms.
-In 2015-2016 it hosts a Living & Learning Community, Selfology.
-Programming on the second and third floors of the north wing focuses on service-based projects.

 For students who meet the eligibility criteria, the College Apartments offer an apartment setting on the campus grounds.
 Note that applying to live in the College Apartment involves a separate process; it is not the same as applying for placement in a residence hall.